experimentsym3/experimentsym3.github.io/_projects/2_project.md

 ---

-### 🧬 Learning Visualization
+### 🧬 Feature Representation Analysis

-We used t-SNE to visualize the evolution of internal representations.
-Over epochs, the feature space gradually separates class clusters.
+To inspect how feature representations evolve across training, I extracted the latent space from the final dense layer and visualized it using t-SNE.
+Over 100 epochs, the learned space became more structured and separable, especially for well-represented classes.

 <div class="row justify-content-sm-center">
   <div class="col-sm-10 mt-3 mt-md-0">